zhangyuc/splash/package.md

 {% endhighlight %}

-Either the `docId`, `wordId` or `topicId` should be integers starting from zero.
+`docId`, `wordId` and `topicId` should be integers starting from zero.
 The Collapsed Gibbs Sampling algorithm resamples the `topicId` for each word.
 Call the `sample` method to start running the algorithm:

 {% highlight scala %}